pivotal/docs-tap/install.md

 * Tanzu Build Service

 Cloud Native Runtimes, Application Accelerator, and Application Live View are available as a package in TAP repo bundle.
-For instructions on how to add the TAP packageRepository and install packages from the repository see [Add PackageRepositories](#add-package-repositories) and [Install Packages](#install-packages) below.
+For instructions on how to add the TAP package repository and install packages from the repository see [Add PackageRepositories](#add-package-repositories) and [Install Packages](#install-packages) below.

 Tanzu Build Services v1.2.2 can be installed from VMware Tanzu Network.